ballerina-platform/ballerina-distribution/examples/mqtt-client-basic-authentication/mqtt_client_basic_authentication.md

 # MQTT client - Basic authentication

 The `mqtt:Client` connects to an MQTT server via basic authentication and then, sends messages to the server.
-Basic authentication can be enabled by configuring the `username`, `password` in the `connectionConfig` of the `mqtt:ClientConfiguration`.
-Use this to connect to an MQTT server secured with basic authentication.
+Basic authentication can be enabled by configuring the `username` and `password` in the `connectionConfig` of the `mqtt:ClientConfiguration`.
+This can be used to connect to an MQTT server secured with basic authentication.

 ::: code mqtt_client_basic_authentication.bal :::

 ## Prerequisites
-- Start a [MQTT broker](https://mqtt.org/software/) instance configured to use basic authentication.
+- Start an [MQTT broker](https://mqtt.org/software/) instance, which is configured to use basic authentication.
 - Run the MQTT service given in the [MQTT service - Basic authentication](/learn/by-example/mqtt-service-basic-authentication) example.

 Run the program by executing the following command.